JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 I wanted to collect additional information about the connection, so I decided to go full PowerShell way.
 My implementation has these steps:

-1. Get all subscriptions in the tenant.
+1. Get all subscriptions in the tenant
 2. Get all resources with `privateEndpointConnections`
-3. Collect all the possible information about the connection.
+3. Collect all the possible information about the connection
   - Subscription and tenant information from both the source and target
-4. Output the information to CSV file.
+4. Output the information to CSV file

 ### Step 1: Get all subscriptions in the tenant